Abdul-Haseeb-Mohammed/SmartPolicyDataSystem/README.md

 <h2>Project Overview</h2>
 <p>The <strong>Smart Policy Data System</strong> is a comprehensive data engineering project designed to streamline policy data integration, transformation, and analysis.
 This project leverages modern data engineering tools and best practices to create a robust three-layered (Bronze/Silver/Gold) architecture, ensuring data quality, consistency, and scalability.</p>

+<h2>Problem Statement</h2>
+<p>Problem Statement
+Insurance companies collect large amounts of policy data from various sources like agents, online forms, mobile apps, and customer service calls.
+However, this data is often incomplete, outdated, or contains errors, making it difficult to trust and use for risk analysis, claims processing, or customer insights.
+This project addresses the issue of Iow data veracity in insurance policy records.
+Using Azure Cloud and Big Data technologies, the project aims to clean, validate, and manage policy data more accurately and efficiently, ensuring that decision-making is based on reliable and up-to-date information.</p>

 <h2>Source Systems</h2>
 <ul>
   <li><strong>Azure SQL Database</strong>: Branch, Claim, and Agent data.</li>